Home Compare ADEN.SW vs KGX.DE

 Adecco Group vs KION GROUP: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Adecco carrying a narrow edge on valuation.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The structural profiles are close, with Adecco carrying a narrow edge on growth.
+KION still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.